robtuley/world.rainchasers.com/src/peru.md

 Accommodation
 -------------

 Hostels are everywhere, and very cheap.
-Most of the interesting runs involve either multidaying or camping near the putin so you will need your camping gear with you.
+Most of the interesting runs involve either multidaying or camping near the putin so you will need camping gear.

 Money
 -----

-Living costs in Peru will be cheap.
-The peruvian currency is the Sol, but if you're going to take any cash or travellers cheques get them all in dollars, the 'unofficial' currency.
+Living costs in Peru are cheap.
+The peruvian currency is the Sol, but if you're going to take any cash or travellers cheques get them in dollars.
 Can just take a visa card and find a cash machine in most main centres.